What Will Happen When You Call, Email or Visit

 The office is open during business hours, however please make an appointment to see me either by calling 401.863.6145 or by email at firstname.lastname@example.org at any time.
 Messages are checked regularly.
 You may provide information, and also tell me how to reach you, or you may choose to remain anonymous.
 You may make a telephone appointment or you may meet in person.
 If you would like an appointment, and I am not immediately available, please leave a message and I will contact you as soon as possible.
 Ordinarily I can schedule an appointment within 48 hours.
 If you wish to remain anonymous, suggest a few times that you might call or drop by, and I will try to be in the office at those times.

 The Brown University Ombudsperson does not conduct formal investigations, adjudicate, arbitrate, or serve as witnesses in any administrative or legal proceedings either at Brown or elsewhere.
 As a matter of policy, Brown does not call the Brown Ombudsperson to disclose confidential communications or to serve as witnesses.

-Since the Office is made available to Brown faculty, postdocs, staff and graduate students as a purely voluntary and “alternate” channel of communication, those people who use the program also will be considered to have agreed to abide by these principles of confidentiality.
+Since the Office is made available to Brown faculty, postdocs, staff, graduate students and medical students as a purely voluntary and “alternate” channel of communication, those people who use the program also will be considered to have agreed to abide by these principles of confidentiality.
 Accordingly, it is inappropriate for anyone to seek to compel an Ombuds to disclose confidential communications.
 See also Principles.